giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 `class`?
 We do!
 We'll get to `interface` later, but let's start with `type Foo = ...`.

 We'll define a function, `breakName`, that breaks a full name to the "first name" and "last name".
-Please don't use this code in production, as it's an extremely naïve implementation:
+(Please don't use this code in production, as it's an extremely naïve implementation):

 ```js
 function breakName(name) {